Ishan-001/Ishan-001/README.md

 </p>

 ### Summary👋
-- 🔭 I’m currently working in Backend Web development using Deno and Typescript.
+- 🔭 I’m currently working in Backend Web development using Express and Typescript.
 - 👨 Skilled in Android Development.
 Also worked with Blockchains.
 - 👯 Eveready to transform brilliant ideas into android apps.
 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/ishan-khandelwal-apk/)